Also on this page: History of Railholiday| Carriage Histories | FAQ's

 John is our most senior member, chief paint stripper and up-cycler, as well as photographer.
 With a great knowledge of organic plant care Lil is our Friday gardener but her talents also include book making, so she also gets drawn into mail shots and card making.

 Nicki (Lizzy's sister) is in charge of keeping the carriages spick and span, but can also put her hand to almost anything else, from digger driving to window frame construction.
 Tony (Lizzy’s Dad) runs a smallholiday at nearby Cuttivett, which provides the apples for the juice we provide in our welcome pack.
 The land at Cuttivett, about five miles from St Germans, was developed by Tony and Lizzy’s Mum Frankie, who was a conservation advisor and oracle on all things environmental.
 It now is a thirty acre haven for wildlife, and the location for many of our carbon offsetting trees.
-Tony also makes our hazel fences and helps with other practical things.
+Frankie passed away in 2017, but her love, wisdom and sage advice lives on in our natural environment.
+Tony makes our hazel fences and helps with other practical things.

 The Hayle Team